Skip to content

 proposal will not have any effect on the target power, unless bounds are

 bounds: The power bounds for the proposal.
-These bounds will apply to
+When specified, this will limit

 """